This guide provides an overview of the key topics on withholding tax in Thailand.

 The purpose of withholding tax in Thailand is to reduce to burden of the taxpayer and not have to pay a lot of tax at once at the end of the year.

-Withholding tax is a deduction from payments made to suppliers who provide a service.
-The withholding tax rates can vary depending on the types of income and the tax status of the recipient.
+Withholding tax is the deduction of tax from payments made to suppliers who provide a service.
+The withholding tax rates can vary depending on the types of income and the status of the resident.

 5% (paid to a foreign company not having a permanent branch in Thailand)